 A Fool and His Money

-Jesus warned about that.
+Jesus warned against this.
 He said, "Watch out!
 Be on your guard against all kinds of greed; a man's life does not consist in the abundance of his possessions."
-He then told the story of a man whose land had produced so much grain that he had no place to store it.
-Even though he had plenty, he wanted more, so he decided to tear down his barns and build bigger ones.
+Then He told the story of a man whose land had produced so much grain that he had no place to store it.
+Even though he had plenty, he wanted more, so he decided to tear down his barns and build even bigger ones.
 Jesus said the man was a fool, for when his life was over, he would leave everything behind.
 He would leave this world with nothing.
+(Luke 12:15-21)

-Life is not a TV game show and God doesn't make deals.
 God has promised to supply all of our needs, but He has not promised to fulfill every selfish wish.
 "Watch out!
 Be on your guard against all kinds of greed."
+(Luke 12:15)

-Dear Father, help us to be content with the blessings which you so generously give us and help us to be on guard against selfishness and greed.
+Dear Father, help us to be content with the blessings which You so generously give us and help us to be on guard against selfishness and greed.
 In Jesus’ name we pray, amen.